alfiecg24/TrollInstallerX/README.md

 > Why is the offline patchfinder extremely unreliable?

-The offline patchfinder is unreliable because it does have access to the kernelcache to properly patchfind.
+The offline patchfinder is unreliable because it does not have access to the kernelcache to properly patchfind.
 This is why it is only used as a last resort.

 > Why does TrollInstallerX not support iOS 17.0?